g-lago8/RNN-JAX/README.md

 # Usage
 **Important:** JAX is a dependency, but it is not explicitly listed as so.
 Follow [the official Installation guide](https://docs.jax.dev/en/latest/installation.html) to install it for your target architecture.
-Then, the RNN-JAX can be installed with
+Then, RNN-JAX can be installed with pip
 ```
 pip install rnn-jax
 ```